 All the signs are in German so I am glad I have good directions.
-Just immediately after the tunnel when we are heading up the mountain, we stop our car at a car park on the left, and get changed into our ski gear.
+Just immediately after the tunnel when we are heading up the mountain, we stop our car at a car park on the left and get changed into our ski gear.
 Then we cross a small bridge and start to walk up a somewhat slippery ‘road’ to the right of the bridge.
-This in fact is actually a sledding trail that is over 1 km long.
+This, in fact, is actually a sledding trail that is over 1 km long.

 At the top is a very traditional style Lodge and Restaurant called BERGGASTHAUS SÜCKA.
 We slip and slide and make our way to the top and here we meet Monika, the owner.
-She is so funny, and we like her dry sense of humour.
+She is so funny, and we like her dry sense of humor.
 We sit in this traditional restaurant as she suggests we try their famous Cheese Fondue.
-I order a hot Mulled Wine and Explorason has a Hot Chocolate while we wait for the fondue to be prepared, and admire the mountain view of the alps.
+I order a hot Mulled Wine and Explorason has a Hot Chocolate while we wait for the fondue to be prepared, and admire the mountain view of the Alps.
 It is hard to believe we are here as it is so breathtakingly beautiful.

 9. Sledding in Sücka down a mountain road for over 1 km

 Whilst we ate our lunch, we noticed Alpaca below us.
 Then as we headed outside the alpaca decided they wanted to be in a photograph too.
 You can see a couple of them in the background below as we take off on our sleds down the mountain track.